dscmbm/StudyPods-v4.0/SP0403/README.md

 # StudyPodProject 2024
+# FaceMeter  :Face Recogniton and Distance Estimation from camera
 # POD -403 "DEADPIRATE"
 # Face Recognition and Distance estimation  of face
   In general this project detect face of the person if available in tha Assest/ folder and then estimate the distance